AdityaSadana/Topic-Modeling-using-LDA/README.md

 # Topic Modeling using LDA
 Cluster the documents into different topics.

-The porject is created using ktrain which is a lightweight wrapper for the deep learning library TensorFlow Keras (and other libraries) to help build, train, and deploy neural networks and other machine learning models.
+The project is created using ktrain which is a lightweight wrapper for the deep learning library TensorFlow Keras (and other libraries) to help build, train, and deploy neural networks and other machine learning models.

 You can get to know more about ktrain at https://github.com/amaiya/ktrain.